-We have been a member of the Google Apps for Education community since 2007.
-The Google Apps for Education core services are a collection of web based applications that are provided to schools at no cost.
-We chose this as our base application suite for several reasons.
-First and foremost, it ensures that all our students are on the same platform.
-This eliminates many compatibility issues and allows our students to easily collaborate with fellow students and teachers.
-Google also provides our students with a safe environment to explore the internet.
-When using Google Search, under a school account, students are never subjected to ads.
-Additionally, all searches are filtered through Google’s Safe Search system that prevents undesirable content from appearing in search results.
-Finally, because the applications are internet-based, whether they are in school or at home these features travel with the student.
+We provide our Middle & Upper School students with Chromebooks for research, homework, projects, and presentations.
+ISB has been a member of Google’s G-Suite Education community since 2007.
+The G-Suite core services are a collection of web-based applications that are provided to schools at no cost.
+We chose this as our base application for several reasons.
+First and foremost, it ensures that everyone is on the same platform.
+This eliminates possible compatibility issues and allows our students to easily collaborate with their peers and teachers.
+Google also provides a safe environment to explore the internet.
+When using a school-based Google account, students are never subjected to ads.
+Additionally, all searches are filtered through Google’s Safe Search system that prevents undesirable content from appearing in results.
+Finally, because applications like Google Classroom, Gmail, and Google Drive are internet-based, these features travel with the student whether they are in school or at home.

 Every student at ISB has the right to feel safe in the school environment, and the right to access counseling support.
 School counseling services support students’ social and emotional wellbeing and are offered individually, in small groups, and in the classroom.
 Parents and teachers can also consult with the school counselor to learn how to best support students at home and at school.